0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Pull docker image

-The guide assumes the node is run using `docker-compose`.
+This guide assumes you run the node with `docker-compose`.

 Start by creating a directory `pbc` and add a file named `docker-compose.yml`.